Copyright © University of Cambridge. All rights reserved.

 Learners could go on to using these sheets

-given above as a follow-up, especially that last four questions.
+given above as a follow-up, especially the last four questions.

 Children could start with the simpler Carroll Diagrams